silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 {:important: .important}
 {:download: .download}

-# Tutorial: Deploying WordPress on IBM Cloud infrastructure with Terraform and Ansible
+# Tutorial: Deploying WordPress on IBM Cloud classic infrastructure with Terraform and Ansible
 {: #deploy_wordpress}

-Use this tutorial to automate the provisioning of infrastructure resources in {{site.data.keyword.Bluemix_notm}} by using Terraform and the deployment of WordPress on those resources with Ansible.
+Use this tutorial to automate the provisioning of classic infrastructure resources in {{site.data.keyword.Bluemix_notm}} by using Terraform and the deployment of WordPress on those resources with Ansible.
 {: shortdesc}

 [Ansible](https://docs.ansible.com) and Terraform are complimentary solutions, each address a key area of app and environment management.
 Terraform provides lifecycle management of infrastructure whereas Ansible helps you to provision and configure apps.
-This tutorial shows how you provision {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and then use Ansible to deploy WordPress on Apache web servers and MariaDB, on your Terraform-deployed infrastructure resources.
+This tutorial shows how you provision {{site.data.keyword.Bluemix_notm}} classic infrastructure with Terraform and then use Ansible to deploy WordPress on Apache web servers and MariaDB, on your Terraform-deployed infrastructure resources.
 Terraform and Ansible are loosely integrated through the sharing of inventory information.

 ## Solution overview
 {: #overview_single_site_wordpress}

-The following image shows the infrastructure and software components that you provision as part of this tutorial.
+The following image shows the classic infrastructure and software components that you provision as part of this tutorial.

 <img src="../images/wordpress_infrastructure.png" alt="Infrastructure and app components to deploy WordPress on {{site.data.keyword.Bluemix_notm}} with Terraform and Ansible" width="800" style="width: 800px; border-style: none"/>

-For the WordPress sample app, the Ansible playbooks package implements a single site deployment of multiple Apache web servers with a single MariaDB database host that run on {{site.data.keyword.Bluemix_notm}} virtual servers.
+For the WordPress sample app, the Ansible playbooks package implements a single site deployment of multiple Apache web servers with a single MariaDB database host that run on {{site.data.keyword.Bluemix_notm}} classic virtual servers.
 The private IP addresses of the Apache web servers are added to the {{site.data.keyword.Bluemix_notm}} Load Balancer that serves as the public endpoint for your WordPress deployment.

-Terraform infrastructure components are provisioned by using Terraform configuration files whereas Ansible uses playbooks to automate the deployment of software components.
+Terraform classic infrastructure components are provisioned by using Terraform configuration files whereas Ansible uses playbooks to automate the deployment of software components.

 <table>
 <caption>WordPress sample app infrastructure and software components</caption>